 The identified savings from reducing repetition rates are based on the premise that having fewer students per grade-level will reduce costs in terms of teacher salaries, teaching materials, text books, and administrative expenses, lowering the recurrent expenditure per student.

 The expected reduction in repetition rates are based on the average repetition rates between the years 2004 and 2012 (Table 3).
-To avoid possible alterations from outliers, these were eliminated as described in paragraph 2.6 above (see sheet PRI.STAT).
+To avoid possible alterations from outliers, these were eliminated as described in paragraph 2.6 above (see Annex 1 sheet PRI.STAT).

 Table 3.
 Repetition rate - Primary level for the baseline